The Frizzy Hair Fact Sheet

 What are the main causes of frizz and does it mean my hair is damaged?

-When hair is wet it becomes very pliable due to water entering the cortex combining with and weakening the hydrogen bonds and breaking down the hair’s structural backbone – this is why wet hair is prone to damage and should not be brushed too vigorously when wet.
-As the hair dries and the excess water evaporates the hydrogen bonds readily form into their pre-determined structure and the hair regains its rigidity and the shape, often a shape we regard as ‘frizzy’ and undesirable.
+When hair is wet it becomes very pliable due to water entering the cortex combining with, and weakening, the hydrogen bonds and breaking down the hair’s structural backbone – this is why wet hair is prone to damage and should not be brushed too vigorously.
+As the hair dries and the excess water evaporates, the hydrogen bonds readily form into their pre-determined structure, and the hair regains its rigidity and shape.
+A shape we often regard as ‘frizzy’ and undesirable.

-Frizzy hair does not mean it is damaged, but it may be damaged as broken hair and split ends often appear as ‘fizziness’.
+Frizzy hair does not necessarily mean it is damaged.
+However, it may be damaged as broken hair and split ends often appear as ‘frizziness’.
 But this cause of frizz is easily remedied by cutting off any broken or split hair.

 Are there any reasons why hair frizzes more easily?

-If the hair is in good condition with an average moisture level of approx.10% the level of moisture it will absorb under normal conditions will be limited.
-But if the hair is dry and damaged and therefore has a very low level of moisture, it will try to absorb as much moisture as it can, so in humid conditions this may increase from something like 3% or 4% moisture in dry hair to perhaps 20%.
-This sudden surge in moisture within a few minutes can turn a hair style from relatively straight (but with lots of split ends) to a mass of fizziness very quickly.
+If the hair is in good condition, with an average moisture level of approx.10%, the level of moisture it will absorb under normal conditions will be limited.
+But if the hair is dry and damaged, and therefore has a very low level of moisture, it will try to absorb as much moisture as it can.
+In humid conditions this may increase from something like 3% or 4% moisture in dry hair, to perhaps 20%.
+This sudden surge in moisture within a few minutes can turn a hair style from relatively straight (but with lots of split ends) to a mass of frizziness very quickly.
 The differences, therefore, in the average moisture level of the hair and how good a condition it is in, frequently determines how frizzy it will become.